Blake Morgan: Music career

 After high school Morgan attended Berklee College of Music, where he completed a four-year program in three years and graduated magna cum laude.
 After college he began to play in various band formations and began pursuing music full-time, chiefly alternative rock.
 He has stated he has been influenced by musicians such as The Beatles, Led Zeppelin, Nirvana, Soundgarden, Radiohead, Björk, Jeff Buckley, Death Cab, Neil Finn, Peter Gabriel, and The Police.
 In 1996 he released the EP Sneakers.

 Anger's Candy (1997)

-He signed a seven-record deal with Phil Ramone's N2K Sony/Red label in 1996, and released the solo album Anger's Candy later in 1997.
+He signed a seven-record deal with Phil Ramone's N2K Sony/Red label in 1996, and recorded a solo album at Compass Point Studios with Terry Manning, releasing Anger's Candy later in 1997.
 The ten tracks included Lenny Kravitz performing backup vocals on "Why Don't You See."
 The track "To Say It's Your Love" was co-written by Nandi Johannes.
 All other tracks were written by Morgan, and he performed vocals, acoustic and electric guitar, piano, and organ.
 Both Morgan and Terry Manning produced the album at Compass Point Studios in the Bahamas.
 He toured the United States in support of the album for over a year, sharing stages with musicians such as Joan Jett.